SaadWagle/SaadWagle.github.io/README.md

 Built an independent automated mail service leveraging **Microsoft Graph API** with **MSAL authentication**:

-- Automated retrieval of the latest reports from defined sources.
+Automated retrieval of the latest reports from defined sources.
-- Intelligent file size check with automatic compression if attachments exceed limits.
+Intelligent file size check with automatic compression if attachments exceed limits.
-- Custom email template integration for professional communication.
+Custom email template integration for professional communication.
-- End-to-end workflow requiring minimal manual intervention.
+End-to-end workflow requiring minimal manual intervention.

 Impact
-- Streamlined compliance and operational reporting workflows.
+Streamlined compliance and operational reporting workflows.
-- Reduced manual effort in distributing dashboards and analytics reports.
+Reduced manual effort in distributing dashboards and analytics reports.
-- Demonstrated ability to integrate **Python automation** with enterprise tools like Microsoft Graph.
+Demonstrated ability to integrate **Python automation** with enterprise tools like Microsoft Graph.

-Tech Stack
+Tech Stack:
-- Python
+Python
-- Microsoft Graph API
+Microsoft Graph API
-- MSAL (Microsoft Authentication Library)
+MSAL (Microsoft Authentication Library)

-- Title: DECODING ELECTORAL BONDS & UNDERSTANDING CJI's RULING
+-Title: DECODING ELECTORAL BONDS & UNDERSTANDING CJI's RULING

 Overview: This project focuses on analyzing the potential loopholes and scams in India's electoral bond system, revealing how political parties exploit the system for fundraising.
 Through exploratory data analysis (EDA), I uncovered suspicious activities, such as numerous electoral bonds purchased by relatively small corporate entities and a significant disparity between the number of bonds purchased and encashed over the past five years.